Jason-Ahmed-123/week9-readme-generator/README.md

   # README Generator

   ## Description:
-  # A simple markdown file generator that creates a new README file based on user inputs.
+  # A simple markdown file generator that creates a README file based on user inputs.

-  ## Installation steps (if neccessary):
+  ## Installation steps (if necessary):
-  # None.
+  # none

-  ## User instructions (if neccessary):
+  ## User instructions (if necessary):
-  # Simply answer the questions when prompted.
+  # Simply answer the questions as prompted.

   ## Credits:
   # Jason Ahmed